tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/连接类问题排查_intl.md

  3. keysExamined refers to the number of index entries scanned. docsExamined refers to the number of documents scanned.
 Larger keysExamined and docsExamined values mean that no index is created or the index is less distinctive.
 Please confirm the fields for which an index is created.<br>
 4. Confirm whether the request is locked due to an index created at the foreground.<br>
 If there is no problem with the index used for business queries, check if an index is created at the foreground during peak business hours.
 An index is created at the foreground by default for a collection (the Background option is false), which will block all the other operations until the index is created at the foreground.
 If you select to create an index at the background, MongoDB can still provide read and write services during the creation of the index.
 However, it takes longer time to create an index in this way.
 For options to create an index, see [MongoDB official website](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/).<br>
-You can view the progress of index creation using the currentOp command, as shown below:
+You can view the progress of index creation using the currentOp command as shown below.

 	 db.currentOp(